 Qimera - Project Layers

-The Project Layers tab of the Source Files Panel as shown in the Project Layers Tab figure allows the user to interact with the visual layers of the Map View.
+The Project Layers dock as show above allows the user to interact with the visual layers of the 3D scene.

 The attribute panel automatically customizes itself (like magic) based on the layer(s) that you select.
 Above you can see all possible attributes that will be available to the user, but not all are visible at any one time.
 As seen in the top image, the Dynamic Surface attribute panel exposes specific attributes.